 In the purchase model, a customer decides how many panels they would like to own.
 The customer pays upfront and receives credits on their electricity bill for the amount of electricity their panels are producing.
 Eventually, the savings they’ll receive from those credits can add up to more than their initial payment – allowing for a return on the investment.

 In the subscription model, the project developers allow a customer to subscribe to a certain amount of the electricity that is sourced from the community solar project.
 The rate that customers pay for the subscription will be at a set reduction when compared to their electric utility’s rate.
-For example, according to the U.S. Energy Information Administration the average rate of electricity in New York in January 2018 was 17.74 cents per kilowatt-hour (kWh).
-If the subscription offers a 10 percent discount, the customer would pay 15.96 cents/kWh for the electricity coming from their panels, allowing them to save money and support clean, local energy.
+For example, according to the U.S. Energy Information Administration the average rate of electricity in New York as of October 2018 was 19.28 cents per kilowatt-hour (kWh).
+If the subscription offers a 10 percent discount, the customer would pay 17.35 cents/kWh for the electricity coming from their panels, allowing them to save money and support clean, local energy.

 The subscription model also typically allows for more flexibility than the purchase model.
 If a subscriber decides to move, their spot will be opened up to the next aspiring participant in line.
 If they own their panels, however, they need to sell them to a new participant.